WeiChens/quasivision/README.md

 ### Parallel Execution

-Object detection (YOLO-World) and OCR run on **background threads** in parallel with the main pipeline, adding no extra wait time.
+Object detection (YOLOE-26n) and OCR run on **background threads** in parallel with the main pipeline, adding no extra wait time.

 ---